starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Xcode: Run

 Click the 'Play' button in Xcode (or Command-R) to run the project.
 Shortly after your app launches you should see a "swift app delegate!" message in the console/debug area.
 High-five yourself or the person nearest you. 🤚

 Now press your device Home button and re-launch the app (from the device).
 This time, `completedReturnToForegroundActive()` should fire and post a "return foreground active!" message to the console.
 If you go back and include a 'MyScript' in your solution, it should fire.

 Note: Firing scripts from a FIAS app requires the `fmurlscript` permission to be selected in your .fmp12 solution.

 🚨 _There appears to be an issue in the 18 SDK with `completedReturnToForegroundActive()`.
 It no longer fires, as in previous SDK versions.
 This is a proprietary FIAS delegate function that gives the SDK additional time to prepare to fire scripts.
 As a workaround, Consider using the standard UIKit `applicationDidBecomeActive()` delegate and wrapping any script calls in a 2-3 second delay, until FMI addresses the issue._

 ---

 ### Further Reading

 There are lots of iOS app lifecycle delegate methods.
 You can read more about them here:

 https://developer.apple.com/documentation/uikit/uiapplicationdelegate

 ---

 ### Extra Credit
 Here's a peek at the `FMX_Exports.h` Objective-C header, to give you an idea how `FMX_Queue_Script()` works.

-My last two `nil` arguments in the Swift example (above) are for a script parameter and a variables Dictionary, respectively.
+My last two `nil` arguments in `SwiftAppDelegate.swift` (above) are for a script parameter and a variables Dictionary, respectively.
 The script parameter object is typed as a `String`.
 The Dictionary is typed as `[String: String]`, instead of the more common `[String: Any]` you might expect.
 Also note that the Swift `FMX_Queue_Script()` function signature varies slightly from its Objective-C counterpart.
 This is because Swift needs to cast `kFMXT_Resume` back to a `UInt8`.

 ```objective-c
 #ifndef FMX_Exports_h
 #define FMX_Exports_h